Vamshi267/UMBC-DATA606-Capstone/docs/proposal.md

 In this project:

-* **Dataset A (jobs_dataset.csv)** is used for machine learning and salary prediction and is used for understanding job market trends and skill demand.
+* **Dataset (jobs_dataset.csv)** is used for machine learning and salary prediction and is used for understanding job market trends and skill demand.

-Together, these datasets provide a strong foundation for answering the research questions and completing the objectives of the capstone project.
+This dataset provide a strong foundation for answering the research questions and completing the objectives of the capstone project.